Key Takeaways

 3. Stay active when managing and maintain the current culture of the company.

-Need additional information related to organizational culture?
-Don’t hesitate to post your legal need on UpCounsel’s marketplace.
+If you need help with organizational culture definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.